KirkDJohnson/Volatility-Incident-Response-Lab/README.md

 <img src="https://github.com/KirkDJohnson/Volatility-Incident-Response-Lab/assets/164972007/47365d7c-b1da-4fe6-92ea-56bbd79d2a67" height="100%" width="100%" alt="Volatility Lab"/>
 <br />
 <br />
-To begin the investigation with Volatility, I used to the -r flag with the memory.dmp file with the windows.netstat command that shows all connections programs are making.
+To begin the investigation with Volatility, I used to the -r flag with the memory.dmp file with the windows.netstat command that shows all the connections the programs are making.
 The program that jumped out me for further investigation was ChromeSetupexe.<br/>
 <img src="https://github.com/KirkDJohnson/Volatility-Incident-Response-Lab/assets/164972007/9af82b0e-1ebe-49ae-9acb-79195f3301bb" height="100%" width="100%" alt="Volatility Lab"/>
 <br />
 <br />
-A simple yet oftentimes effective part of the inital investiation is to use OSINT tools to see if the IP communcated with the appliaction is flagged as malicious.
-While the IP itself was not not flagged as malciious, under details, the communicating files were clearly malicious confirming suspicion that the program ChromeSetup and the IP address it is communicating with are malciious.<br/>
+A simple yet oftentimes effective part of the intial investiation is to use OSINT tools to see if the IP communcated with the appliaction is flagged as malicious.
+While the IP itself was not not flagged as malicious, under details, the communicating files were clearly malicious confirming suspicion that the program ChromeSetup and the IP address it is communicating with are malciious.<br/>
 <img src="https://github.com/KirkDJohnson/Volatility-Incident-Response-Lab/assets/164972007/bb1869b1-9c40-4eae-93d6-07f4814fed1c" height="100%" width="100%" alt="Volatility Lab"/>
 <img src="" height="100%" width="100%" alt="Volatility Lab"/>
 <br />
 <br />
-Now it is clear that the process warrants further investigation, sos I pivoted back to Volatility and used the command windows.cmdline to determine where the program is on the machine and the PID or Process Identifier.
+Now it is clear that the process warrants further investigation, so I pivoted back to Volatility and used the command windows.cmdline to determine where the program is on the machine and the PID or Process Identifier.
 This revealed the program to be run out of .../alex/Downloads\ChromeSetup.exe and the PID to be 4628.<br/>
 <img src="" height="100%" width="100%" alt="Volatility Lab"/>
 <br />
 <br />
-In order obtain more information about the program for the investigation, I went to help page of volatility to see if I can export the binary for further analysis and discoered with the -o flag and windows.dump files I am able to extract it.<br/>
+In order obtain more information about the program for the investigation, I went to help page of volatility to see if I can export the binary for further analysis and discoered with the -o flag and windows.dumpfiles I am able to extract it.<br/>
 <img src="https://github.com/KirkDJohnson/Volatility-Incident-Response-Lab/assets/164972007/0dfa2a8c-780d-4f07-83dd-a73187b14492" height="100%" width="100%" alt="Volatility Lab"/>
 <img src="https://github.com/KirkDJohnson/Volatility-Incident-Response-Lab/assets/164972007/9ca22b20-475e-4d81-b6b2-9a73f436f273" height="100%" width="100%" alt="Volatility Lab"/>
 <br />